David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 2. Run "data_splitter.py" to randomize and split the data.
 The next two steps are optional (but somewhat recommended):

-   1. Delete the "ChessPieceModelTraining/DataSplitter/data/full" folder (to reduce the size of the "ChessPieceModelTraining/DataSplitter/data" folder).
+   1. Delete the "ChessPieceModelTraining/DataSplitter/data/full" folder (to reduce the size of the "ChessPieceModelTraining/DataSplitter/data" folder and thus reduce the time it takes to upload the data to Google Colab later).

    2. Discard a significant amount of the empty-square data in "ChessPieceModelTraining/DataSplitter/data/train/\_" and "ChessPieceModelTraining/DataSplitter/data/validation/\_" (such that, for example, the amount of the remaining empty-square data is comparable to that of the white-pawn data or black-pawn data).